mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 import { action } from '@ember/object';
 ```

-Then add a property, `isAuthenticated` that will be used to store if the session is in an authenticated state, and an action method, `logout`, for invalidating the authenticated session and signing off the user.
+Then add a getter-based property, `isAuthenticated` that will be `true` if the user is logged in and `false` otherwise.
+Add an action called `logout` that clears the user ID we write to localStorage on login, and sends the user to the `/login` page.

 ```js
   get isAuthenticated() {